-The practice used patient surveys, comment cards and verbal comments to obtain staff and patients' views about the service.
-We saw suggestions from patients the practice had acted on, for example, patients requested coat hooks in the treatment rooms.
+The practice used patient surveys to obtain staff and patients' views about the service.

 Patients were encouraged to complete the NHS Friends and Family Test (FFT).
 This is a national programme to allow patients to provide feedback on NHS services they have used.